Scheduling periodic messages on a shared link: Greedy Algorithms for Arbitrary Messages

 In this section, we study the case of arbitrary values for $\tau$.
-When modeling real problems, it is relevant to have $\tau > 1$ when the transmission time of a single message is large with regard to its delay, which is the case in C-RAN networks.
+When modeling a C-RAN network, we choose the time granularity, and we could set it so $\tau = 1$ for simplicity.
+However, the length of a link and thus the delay of a message is typically of the same magnitude as $\tau$, therefore setting $\tau = 1$ is a too coarse granularity to faithfully model the network.

 A \textbf{partial assignment} $A$ is a function defined from a subset $S$ of $[n]$ to $[P]$.
-The cardinal of $S$ is the \textbf{size} of partial assignment $A$.
+The cardinality of $S$ is the \textbf{size} of partial assignment $A$.
 A message in $S$ is \textbf{scheduled} (by $A$), and a message not in $S$ is \textbf{unscheduled}.
-We only consider partial assignments such that no pair of messages of $S$ collide.
+We only build valid partial assignments: no pair of messages of $S$ collide.
 If $A$ has domain $S$, and $i \notin S$, we define the extension of $A$ to the message $i$ by the offset $o$, denoted by $A[i \rightarrow o]$, as $A$ on $S$ and $A[i \rightarrow o](i) = o$.

-All presented algorithms build an assignment incrementally, by growing the size of a partial assignment.
-Moreover, algorithms of this section are \emph{greedy}: Once an offset is chosen for a message, it is never changed.
-In the rest of the paper, we sometimes compare the relative position of messages, but one should remember that the time is periodic and these are relative positions on a circle.
-Moreover, when it is unimportant and can hinder comprehension, we may omit to write \emph{mod P} in some definitions and computations.
+All presented algorithms build an assignment incrementally, by growing the size of a valid partial assignment.
+Moreover, algorithms in this section are \emph{greedy}: Once an offset is chosen for a message, it is never changed.
+In the rest of the paper, we sometimes compare the relative position of messages to detect collisions, but one should remember that the time is periodic and these are relative positions on a circle.
+In some remarks and computations, we may omit to write \emph{mod P}, in order to not overburden the presentation.

+In this section, we first present two simple greedy algorithms: \firstfit which produces compact assignments and \metaoffset which relies on the absence of collision in the first period.
+We then propose \texttt{Compact k-tuples}, a family of algorithms that combine ideas from the two previous algorithms and work by scheduling tuples of messages.